BHP sees full-year iron ore output near upper end of forecast

 Demand from China, the world's top steel producer, remains robust as commodity-intensive stimulus measures targeted by Beijing to boost the pandemic recovery have been powering prices to multi-year highs.

-Supply constraints from Brazil have also supported prices, benefiting major iron ore miners such as BHP, Rio Tinto and Fortescue Metals Group Ltd.
+Supply constraints from Brazil have also supported prices, benefiting major iron ore miners such as BHP, Rio Tinto (RIO.AX) and Fortescue Metals Group Ltd (FMG.AX).

 On Tuesday, Rio Tinto said quarterly shipments rose 7%, although wet weather and labour shortages led its iron ore output lower.